powersync-ja/powersync-kotlin-swift-demo/README.md

 ## Run project

-Build the project, launch the app and sign in or register a new user.
+Build the project, launch the app and sign in with the test user you created in Supabase earlier.